How to Make Gourmet Homemade Mustard – Easy Recipe

 The hands-on time for making mustard is minimal, but you will need to give it time to sit so the seeds soak up the liquid.

 Start by combining the mustard seeds with the vinegar and water in a jar.
-Allow the seeds to sit at room temperature for a couple of days, then process in a blender until you achieve the desired consistency.
+Allow the seeds to sit at room temperature for a couple of days, then process in a blender, food processor, or stick blender until you achieve the desired consistency.
+Blend more for a smooth mustard and less for a grainy mustard.
 That’s it!

 The Handcrafted Pantry